 - 1. Install git

 - 2. Optionally you can install SourceTree to manage your repositories

-- 3. Install Visual Studio 2015 Community
+- Install Visual Studio 2015 Community Be sure to launch it at least once while being logged with your user

+account.
+Doing so will ensure that Visual Studio is correctly registered, because otherwise, the build of some

+dependencies may fail.

 - 4. Install Python 2.7

 - 5. Install CMake

 - 6. Install jom

 - 7. Install ninja